Melvil Dewey: Metric system advocacy

-As an enthusiastic supporter of the decimal metric system of weights and measures, Dewey established in 1876 the American Metric Bureau.

-Dewey also served once again as its secretary.
-He edited the Bureau's official publication, the Metric Bulletin (later called Metric Advocate), first issued in July 1876.
-Later in his life he was member of the advisory board of the All-America Standards Council (a California-based organization that promoted metrication for all countries in the Americas) and he functioned as member of the advisory board and chairman of the Metric Education Committee in the American Metric Association (today the U.S. Metric Association).
+As an enthusiastic supporter of the decimal metric system of weights and measures, Dewey established in July 1876 the American Metric Bureau.
+He edited the Bureau's official publication, the Metric Bulletin (later called Metric Advocate), first issued in August of that year.
+He campaigned for this reform vigorously, but by 1901 the Bureau was almost defunct.
+Later in his life, he was a member of the advisory board of the All-America Standards Council (a California-based organization that promoted metrication for all countries in the Americas), and he functioned as a member of the advisory board and chairman of the Metric Education Committee in the American Metric Association (today the U.S. Metric Association).